unlaactlab/Psychopy-Functional-Zoom/README.md

 3) Unzip experiment files.
 4) Place all three folders in the same directory.
 5) Navigate into the corresponding paradigm experiment folder and launch the Psychopy experiment file (.psyexp).
-6) After clicking run in Psychopy a window will appear with two tick-boxes.
+6) After clicking 'run' in Psychopy a window will appear with two tick-boxes.
 7) By default 'debug' is selected and an abbreviated presentation number and duration will be used.
 8) Switch to 'amp connected' for full presentation.